guibou/PyF/Readme.md

 ## Differences with the Python Syntax

-The implementation is unit-tested against the reference Python implementation (Python 3.6.4) and should match its result.
+The implementation *was* unit-tested against the reference Python implementation (Python 3.6.4) and should match its result.
+Since 2025, the standalone test suite is not cross checked with the standard python implementation.
 However some formatters are not supported or some (minor) differences can be observed.

 ### Not supported